georgethebeatle/diycontainers/README.md

 /proc is a mountpoint
 ```

-If it is a mountpoint this means there is a filesystem that is mounted under it.
+If it is a mountpoint this means there is a filesystem that is mounted underneath it.
 This is the `procfs` filesystem - it is a special virtual filesystem.
 It is not associated with a block storage device such as a disk or a USB, but it is directly exposing runtime information about the state of the system, such as the mount tables and the processes that are currently running.
 It contains many virtual files that give you real time info about certain aspects of the system.
 For example `/proc/uptime` tells you how long has the machine been running and `/proc/meminfo` gives you detailed information about allocated memory.

 Back to what we were doing.
 Now that we have a new mount namespace, let's mount something.
 In the left terminal navigate to `/tmp/playground` and list the `rootfs` directory.